If you would like to contact the Lake District Representatives feel free to contact: email@example.com or fill out this form.

 Lake Elizabeth Marina

 The Village offers 40 boat slips for rent to Village residents and non-residents each season at the Lake Elizabeth Marina.
-Rental is on a first come first serve basis.
+Rental is on a first come first serve basis with Twin Lakes Residents taking priority.
 The Village maintains a waiting list for anyone interested in docking their boat for the up-coming season.